 Congratulations -- you're a stock market genius!
 During a lifetime of smart investments, you scrimped and saved your way to a portfolio worth more than $1 million.

 Now you're 55 and ready to retire to a sunny island, take the occasional trip to see the grandkids, and still have plenty in the bank to handsomely tip the caddies after they help you birdie that par five.

 No problem ... if you've run your numbers right.
 But do you have any idea how much you can withdraw from your portfolio to make it all happen?

 The price of the good life

 If a 10% withdrawal rate sounds reasonable to you, I hope you're ready to go back to work.
-It could happen in 15 years if the market doesn't perform up to snuff.
-That means at the age of 70, you could be looking for work again in a market where your skills have one-tenth of the value they used to.
+If the market doesn't perform up to snuff, you could deplete your savings in a mere 15 years.
+That means that at the age of 70, you could be looking for work again, in a market where your skills have one-tenth of their former value.
 That's not the retirement you hoped for when you said goodbye to the rat race, but it's the retirement you'll get if you fail to prepare and follow a sound financial plan.

-A great retirement starts with a solid financial plan on day one of your working life.
+A great retirement starts with a solid financial plan in place from the first day of your working life.
 That said, it's never too late to start planning.
 Putting together a complete financial plan that determines intelligent asset allocation, manages taxes and fees, calculates responsible withdrawal rates, and accounts for rising costs of living will still put you ahead of the majority of Americans.

-Even master investor Peter Lynch wasn't fully ready for the future in 1995.
-He wrote at the time that a 7% annual withdrawal rate would be prudent for an all-stock portfolio, but he retracted his analysis when financial columnist Scott Burns proved that Lynch's strategy could make for a most unhappy ending.
+Even master investor Peter Lynch wasn't fully ready for the future in 1995, when he wrote that a 7% annual withdrawal rate would be prudent for an all-stock portfolio.
+He later retracted his analysis when financial columnist Scott Burns proved that Lynch's strategy could make for a most unhappy ending.

 Prepare your portfolio